-8 Tipps How To Stand Up For Your Conviction: Be Brave, Speak Up!Public speaking skills are even more important than ever before
+15 Tipps How To Stand Up For Your Conviction: Be Brave, Speak Up!How about your courage to speak up?

 Hope is not the conviction that something will turn out well but the certainty that something makes sense, regardless of how it turns out.

 I appear to me that too few people are willing to stand up for what is right.
 Too many times we keep on complaining about the injustice in the world, but so few of us are willing to stand up and speak up.
 With little or no backing those few who do speak up then inevitably find themselves victimized – and that while others watch in silence.
 Somehow we completely miss the fact that when we do not speak up against injustice we become complicit in it.